 I was actually sad when I made it down to 5500 feet and had to rip-cord my instructors away and the whole experience changed.
 I was expecting a huge jerk from belly-first to feet-first descent, but modern chutes prevent this.
 The chute system is designed to inflate slowly and thus ease you into the position needed to drive the chute.

-I saw the landing zone and realized that after sightseeing for too long, I was too far away from the landing zone so I spun my chute and noticed, ugh, there were power lines between me and where I wanted to be.
+I saw the landing zone and realized that after sightseeing for too long, I was too far away so I spun my chute and noticed, ugh, there were power lines between me and where I wanted to be.
 Could I get over them without touching them?

 Nope, I couldn’t, but I had closed the gap some and at the last moment realized I was coming in with the wind – oh no!
 How quick can I turn this thing?
 I managed to lose most of my momentum but still ended up rolling on the ground with more of a crash landing than any anything I would have wanted video evidence of.

-My fear of heights was firmly under my control, plus, I’m still alive to tell this and other tales, so I think she knew what she was talking about.
+My fear of heights was firmly under my control and I’m still alive to tell this and other tales, so I think she knew what she was talking about.